aren55555/jsonapivalidator/README.md

 A validator that determines whether arbitrary JSON payloads are in compliance with the [JSON API specification](http://jsonapi.org/).
 If the JSON is not compliant this validator will indicate the reason why.

+This validator has been written in [Go](https://golang.org/), but it is easy to use it in a Javascript environment thanks to [GopherJS](https://gopherjs.github.io/); see [github.com/aren55555/corroborate](https://github.com/aren55555/corroborate) for a working JS implementation.

 ## Installation

 ```